 The American Pioneer

 Kane’s place in American hockey history was already secure before Thursday’s milestone.
-His 1,369 career points rank him among the highest-scoring American-born players ever, and his three Stanley Cup championships with Chicago established him as the centerpiece of the Blackhawks’ dynasty during the early 2010s.
+His 1,369 career points, per Hockey Reference, rank him among the highest-scoring American-born players ever, and his three Stanley Cup championships with Chicago established him as the centerpiece of the Blackhawks’ dynasty during the early 2010s.
 But 500 goals represents something different, a sustained excellence in finishing that requires both extraordinary skill and remarkable durability.
 Only four other Americans had ever managed to maintain that production across an entire career.

-Mike Modano leads all American scorers with 561 goals, a mark that Kane is unlikely to catch given his age and the years remaining in his career.
+Mike Modano leads all American scorers with 561 goals, according to NHL.com records, a mark that Kane is unlikely to catch given his age and the years remaining in his career.
 Keith Tkachuk finished with 538, Jeremy Roenick with 513, and Joe Mullen with 502.
-Kane now sits fifth on that list with 500, a number that will continue to grow as long as he remains healthy and productive.
-The Red Wings have indicated their desire to keep Kane beyond this season, and he has shown no signs of the decline that typically accompanies players in their late thirties.
+Kane now sits fifth on that list with 500, just two goals behind Mullen for fourth place.
+The Red Wings have indicated their desire to keep Kane beyond this season, and his current scoring pace shows no sign of slowing.

 The path Kane traveled to reach this milestone diverged significantly from his predecessors.
 Modano was a power center who combined size with speed.
 Tkachuk was a physically imposing winger who scored ugly goals in front of the net.
 Roenick brought a combination of skill and personality that made him one of hockey’s most recognizable stars.
 Kane is smaller than all of them, a playmaker whose game has always been about finesse rather than force.
 His 500 goals came primarily from his ability to see the ice differently than everyone else, to find shooting lanes that shouldn’t exist and finish with a wrist shot that goalies simply cannot stop consistently.